Set Up a Standard IMAP Event Source

-This section describes how to set up a default IMAP event source.
-You create a "Standard IMAP event source", for example, if you access an IMAP mailbox within your local infrastructure or IMAP mailboxes that are not hosted by Microsoft Exchange Online.
+This section describes how to set up a standard IMAP event source.
+You would set up a "Standard IMAP event source," for example, if you are accessing an IMAP mailbox within your local infrastructure or IMAP mailboxes that are not hosted on Microsoft Exchange Online.

-If you want to access an IMAP mailbox that is hosted by Microsoft Exchange Online, you will find the corresponding instructions in section Set up IMAP event source for Exchange Online.
+If you want to access an IMAP mailbox hosted on Microsoft Exchange Online, you can find the relevant instructions in the section " Set Up an IMAP Event Source for Exchange Online."

-You have the option of defining processes in an email inbox as triggering events for Intrexx processes.
-For example, you can define that when an email is received, another email is sent or a record is written.
+You can configure events in an email inbox as triggering events for Intrexx processes.
+For example, you can set it up so that when an email is received, another email is sent or a data record is written.

-To set up a default IMAP event source, proceed as follows:
+To set up a standard IMAP event source, follow these steps:

 1. Start the process in which you want to set up an IMAP event source.